CoGhent/CoGhent.github.io/basicqueries.markdown

 When querying for fields that are linked to thesaurus terms or persons and institutions from the agents list, the result will be a external link to the concept.

 *for example*
+*This query will return the first 1.000 links to objectnames that are published in the linked data event streams from het Huis van Alijn.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>